Origin: American, North AmericaJump to Recipe

 Making Macaroni and Cheese on Your Smoker

-To make the smoked Mac and Cheese with Green Chiles preheat your smoker or oven to 350 degrees.
+To make the smoked Mac and Cheese with Green Chiles on your smoker. preheat your smoker or oven to 350 degrees.
 We love making this Smoked Macaroni and Cheese Recipe on our pellet grill like a Traeger or our Yoder, due to the subtle smoke flavor added.
 This Green Chili mac and cheese also turns out great on other smokers like a Big Green Egg or drum smoker, so use your favorite.

-Cook the Smoked Hatch Chile Mac and cheese over indirect heat.
+Cook the Smoked Hatch Chile Mac and Cheese over indirect heat.
 Bake until the cheddar is melted, about 25 minutes.
 If you are doing this in the oven or a pellet smoker, you can leave uncovered for the duration of cooking, covering if the cheese on top starts to look too brown.
 If you are using a smoker other than a pellet smoker, you may choose to cover the Macaroni and Cheese with foil halfway through to avoid it taking on too much smoke flavor.

 Once the Green Chile Macaroni and Cheese with Roasted Green Chiles is done cooking, remove and it is ready to serve.
 Bon appetite.
-Serve this up as part of your smoky BBQ spread along with smoked brisket, ribs or pulled pork.
+Serve this up as part of your smoky BBQ spread along with Texas smoked brisket, ribs or pulled pork.
 You can also spruce it up by adding your favorite protein.

 What are some of the best things to add to Mac and Cheese